2010s in the music industry: YouTube

 Launched in November 2015, YouTube Music is an app that allows users to search through their database of over 30 million audio tracks.
 But YouTube is also unique because it offers a breadth of concert footage/audio.

 Pricing: The app is free, but has advertisements.
-For $9.99, users can subscribe to YouTube Red, which removes ads and adds offline access to the My Mix playlist.
+For a price, users can subscribe to YouTube Red, which removes ads and adds offline access to the My Mix playlist.
 The latter incorporates both tracks the user has listened to and new suggestions.

 Business model: advertisement/subscription-based streaming.

 Tidal

 Originally launched in 2014, Tidal was founded from Norwegian/Swedish public company Aspiro.
 In 2015, Jay-Z acquired Aspiro and rebranded Tidal, stating that it was the first digital music streaming service by artists; in 2015 Tidal held a press conference where sixteen big-name music artists (like Daft Punk, Kanye West, Madonna) announced that they were partial owners, and held a stake in Tidal.
 Tidal currently claims to have 42 million paying subscribers.

-Pricing: Tidal premium (the first tier option) is priced at $9.99 per month while the Tidal HiFi (second tier) is priced at $19.99 and gives users access to higher quality tracks known as "high fidelity, lossless audio" which come in the form of FLAC.